FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 in the sense that all three definitions specify that this value applies to one (input or output) interface.

-For test report purposes, multi-interface aggregate load MAY be reported, and is understood as the same quantity expressed using different units.
-From the report it MUST be clear whether a particular Trial Load value is per one interface, or an aggregate over all interfaces.

 Similarly to Trial Duration, some Measurers may limit the possible values of trial load.
 Contrary to trial duration, the test report is NOT REQUIRED to document such behavior, as in practice the load differences